connexcs/docs/scriptforge.md

 ### Memory

-For speed enhancements variables in your application may be present between messages, however you should not assume this behaviour.
+For speed enhancement variables in your application may be present between messages, however you should not assume this behaviour.
 Your application will be automatically distributed across multiple nodes and active variables will not be persistent.
 If you require persistence across messages you can use the datastore class.
 The memory of your application may be limited (default to 100MB).
 You should ensure that you don't try to use more than the allocated amount or your application may crash.

 ### CPU (Time Limit)